kolaoba/alx-system_engineering-devops/0x02-shell_redirections/README.md

-11-directories counts the number of directories and subs in the current directory minus the current directory 12-newest_files displays the 10 newest files in the current directory 13-unique takes a list of words as input and prints only words that appear exactly once
+11-directories counts the number of directories and subs in the current directory minus the current directory 12-newest_files displays the 10 newest files in the current directory 13-unique takes a list of words as input and prints only words that appear exactly once 14-findthatword displays lines containing the pattern root in the /etc/passwd file